 Kubera: An All-in-One Tracker for Your Wealth, Important Documents, and More

-Kubera, named for the Lord of Wealth famous in Indian mythology, is a complete wealth management tool that helps users organize and keep track of all of their assets and net worth from a single, easy-to-use platform.
+Kubera, named for the Lord of Wealth famous in Indian mythology, is a complete personal finance tool that helps users organize and keep track of all of their assets and net worth from a single, easy-to-use platform.

-What also sets Kubera apart is its unique beneficiary management feature that ensures the safe transfer of your entire portfolio of assets, financial information, and important legal documents to a designated beneficiary.
+What also sets Kubera apart is its unique spin on retirement planning with its beneficiary management feature.
+This capability ensures the safe transfer of your entire portfolio of assets, financial information, and important legal documents to a designated beneficiary.

-By design, Kubera’s business model is “privacy-friendly.”
-At Kubera, we charge a subscription fee so we don’t have to advertise or sell your sensitive data.
-In addition, Kubera employs bank-level security, cutting-edge encryption practices, and is working on implementing two-factor authentication.
+Kubera employs bank-level security, cutting-edge encryption practices, and two-factor authentication.
 We also keep your banking and crypto credentials safe using industry-leading third-party financial account aggregator services.